Skip to main content

-There are extensive train, coach, bus and ferries travel connections in and around South West England.
+There are extensive train, coach, bus and ferry connections in and around south west England.

-Discover accessible things to do in South East England.
+Discover accessible things to do in south west England.

 Outdoors and nature

 • Get to know the resident animals at Noah’s Ark Zoo Farm, from keeper experiences where you can say hi to rhinos, to an elephant play zone and plenty of adventure play areas.
-As Gold Award winners for Accessible and Inclusive tourism in the VisitEngland Awards for Excellence 2023, the farm works to be accessible for all.
+As Gold Award winners for Accessible and Inclusive Tourism at the VisitEngland Awards for Excellence 2023, the farm works to be accessible for all.
 Most areas are wheelchair accessible, but having been built on a working farm there are some terrains not suitable to all.
-At the Ark Arena, there’s a Hearing Induction Loop, visual aids, painted picnic tables and more.
+At the Ark Arena, there’s a hearing induction loop, visual aids, painted picnic tables and more.
 Find an accessible map, access guide, essential carer tickets, Changing Places toilet and more.
-Assistance Dogs are welcome if clearly identifiable by an assistance dog coat or lead.
+Assistance dogs are welcome if clearly identifiable by an assistance dog coat or lead.

 Adventure and sport

-• Discovery Surf School in the scenic Bigbury-on-Sea provides surf lessons to people of all ages and abilities.
-Staff are particularly experienced for Autism and there are beach wheelchairs available, too.
+• Discovery Surf School in scenic Bigbury-on-Sea provides surf lessons to people of all ages and abilities.
+Staff are particularly experienced with autism and there are beach wheelchairs available, too.

 • Fancy riding a horse, rock-climbing, abseiling, surfing and bushcraft, canoeing, sailing, pony trekking, biking – or giving them all a go?
 If any of that sounds tempting, then this is the place for you.
 The Calvert Trust in Exmoor is a well-established charity with an accessible adventure centre offering exciting breaks for people with physical, cognitive and sensory requirements in a beautiful setting in the heart of North Devon.
 It also offers inclusive holidays with accessible accommodation including a restaurant and bar.